 Of course, if you want to hear what is going on around you, noise isolating headphones might not be for you, as they will block a lot of that out.
 Also, if you prefer noise-canceling headphones, which electronically block out noise, a pair of noise-isolating might not be for you.

-Best Noise Isolating Headphones: What to Consider
+Best Noise Isolating Headphones: What to Consider in 2020

 The main way that noise-isolating headphones work is by fitting so snugly in the ear that it blocks out excess noise.
 As a result, the fit of the headphones needs to be good in order for them to successfully isolate noise.
 If they are too loose or don’t fit the concaves of your ear, they will let sound in.
 This could quickly ruin your audio experience.